On the river in Minneapolis

 In 1880, Minneapolis took the flour-milling crown from St. Louis.
 Its Washburn "A" mill, the largest and most advanced in the world, could produce nearly 2 million pounds of flour a day.

 In 1883, railroad tycoon James J. Hill built the gracefully curving Stone Arch Bridge, which brought wheat from the Red River Valley right to the doors of the flour mills.

 But the river banks began to come back in the 1980s.
-The restored brick storefronts of St. Anthony Main led the river renaissance, and, though most of the shops have disappeared, its cinema and restaurants still are a magnet.
+The restored brick storefronts of St. Anthony Main led the river renaissance.
+Although the shops have disappeared, its cinema, restaurants and walking paths still are a magnet.

 An 1887 trestle bridge leads to Nicollet Island, where the limestone Nicollet Island Inn, built in 1893 as the Island Door and Sash Co., was refurbished and opened in 1982 with a glass-lined restaurant and bar.